plone/diazo/README.txt

 Once you have written your rules file, you need to compile it to an XSLT for deployment.
-In some cases, you may have an application server that does this on the fly, e.g. if you are using the ``collective.xdv`` package with Plone.
+In some cases, you may have an application server that does this on the fly, e.g. if you are using the collective.xdv_ package with Plone.
-For deployment to a web server like Apache or nginx, however, you will need to perform this step manually.
+For deployment to a web server like Apache or Nginx, however, you will need to perform this step manually.

 The easiest way to invoke the XDV compiler is via the ``xdvcompiler`` command